-How a Solar Startup Is Transforming Lives In Sub-Saharan Africa
+How a Solar Startup is Changing Lives in Sub-Saharan Africa

 In 2012, Dr Simon Bransfield-Garth launched Azuri Technologies, a company that was developing a new type of solar panel.
 Rather than compete for a share of existing customers of his industry – a red ocean approach – he took a blue ocean approach that looked to noncustomers.

-Read on to learn how Azuri created new market space in Sub-Saharan Africa, and what it means for the 600 million potential customers in its rural communities.
+Read on to learn how Azuri created a ‘blue ocean’ in Sub-Saharan Africa, and what it means for the 600 million potential customers in its rural communities.

 Why look to customers off the electrical grid in Sub-Saharan Africa?